Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Of course, they’ve evolved since then and are broken down into separate species.
 There are around 2,500 sub-types of the bromeliad.

 Some sites on the internet describe bromeliad care as easy.
 I do not fully agree.
-It is easy to care for bromeliads but it is also easy to kill bromeliads if essential plant care best practices are disregarded.
+It is easy to care for bromeliads and kill them if specific care best practices are disregarded.

 For example, bromeliads have tiny little hairs.
 The little hairs capture water so it can reflect sunlight.
 It’s protecting itself from the sun when it does this.

 You don’t see that every day in a plant.
-We’ve been super impressed by these cool and colourful plants.
+We’ve been super impressed by these cool and colorful plants.

-According to the University of Florida they are standing out because of their colourful leaves but also their flower spikes.
+According to the University of Florida, they stand out because of their colorful leaves and flower spikes.

 Do you need to know what soil to use for your bromeliad?
 Or the temperature it needs?

-If you’re here to find information about caring for your bromeliad, you’ve landed in the right place.
+You’ve landed in the right place if you’re here to find information about caring for your bromeliad.

-We’ve taken everything we’ve learned about the bromeliad and put it into one article.
+We’ve put everything we’ve learned about the bromeliad into one article.
 Keep reading!

 How Not To Kill Your Bromeliad